brianglass/anastasis/files/lenten_matins.md

 Psalm 142

 Lord, hear my prayer; in your truth give ear to my supplication, and in your justice hear me.
 Do not enter into judgement with your servant, for in your sight no one living can be justified.
 For the enemy pursued my soul; humbled my life to the ground; made me dwell in darkness, like those for ever dead.
 My spirit in me grew weary, and my heart was troubled within me.
 I remembered days of old; I meditated on all your works.
 I made the works of your hands my meditation.
 I stretched out my hands towards you; my soul thirsted for you like a waterless land.
 Hear me swiftly, O Lord; my spirit has failed.
 Do not turn your face from me, or I shall be like those who go down to the Pit.
 Make me hear of your mercy in the morning, for I have hoped in you.
 Make known to me the way in which I should walk, for to you I have lifted up my soul.
 Deliver me from my enemies, Lord; I have run to you for shelter.
 Teach me to do your will, for you are my God.
 Your good Spirit will guide me in an upright land.
-For your nameÂ’s sake, O Lord, you will give me life.
+For your name’s sake, O Lord, you will give me life.
 In your justice you will bring my soul out of trouble; in your mercy slay my enemies, and destroy all those who afflict my soul, for I am your servant. ****

 And again.